rotmanguy/DPCCA/README.md

 "Bridging Languages through Images with Deep Partial Canonical Correlation Analysis" by Guy Rotman, Ivan Vulić and Roi Reichart.
 Please cite the paper if you are using this code.

-## Getting Started
+## Prerequisites
 The code was implemented in python 3.6.3 with anaconda environment.

-## Prerequisites

 All requirements are included in the requirements.txt file.
-They can be installed by running the following command from the command line: pip install -r requirements.txt
+They can be installed by running the following command from the command line:
+'pip install -r requirements.txt'

 ## Data